Boolean dimension and tree-width: Abstract

 \section{Abstract}

-The dimension is a key measure of complexity of partially ordered sets.
+Dimension is a key measure of complexity of partially ordered sets.
 Small dimension allows succinct encoding.
 Indeed if $P$ has dimension $d$, then to know whether $x \leq y$ in $P$ it is enough to check whether $x\leq y$ in each of the $d$ linear extensions of a witnessing realizer.
-Focusing on the encoding aspect Ne\v{s}et\v{r}il and Pudl\'{a}k defined a more expressive version of dimension.
-A poset $P$ has boolean dimension at most $d$ if it is possible to decide whether $x \leq y$ in $P$ by looking at the relative position of $x$ and $y$ in only $d$ permutations of the elements of $P$.
+Focusing on the encoding aspect, Ne\v{s}et\v{r}il and Pudl\'{a}k defined a more expressive version of dimension.
+A poset $P$ has boolean dimension at most $d$ if it is possible to decide whether $x \leq y$ in $P$ by looking at the relative position of $x$ and $y$ in only $d$ linear orders on the elements of $P$ (not necessarilly linear extensions).
 We prove that posets with cover graphs of bounded tree-width have bounded boolean dimension.
-This stays in contrast with the fact that there are posets with cover graphs of tree-width three and arbitrarily large dimension.
+This stands in contrast with the fact that there are posets with cover graphs of tree-width three and arbitrarily large dimension.
 This result might be a step towards a resolution of the long-standing open problem: Do planar posets have bounded boolean dimension?